mm80843/T3.5/docs/bp_2.md

 ### Idea description

-COVID-19 has shown that there is an imminent need for reconsideration of the architectural design streams resulting in the selection of the right designs that will be able to reduce contamination risks between the users of the space to a minimum.
-A switch from open-space concepts in confined areas is already manifested by numerous short-term solutions of space re-designing to comply with the diminution of epidemiological risks.
+COVID -19 has shown that there is an urgent need to rethink architectural design flows and choose the right designs that can minimise the risk of contamination between users of the space.
+The move away from open-space concepts in enclosed spaces is already evident in many short-term solutions for redesigning spaces to take into account the reduction of epidemiological risks.

 ### Why?

-More and more architects are tasked with embedding mitigation measures from the onset of the project so that the users of the physical space can adhere to these measures effectively, especially in terms of social distancing.
-Moreover, avoidance of ad-hoc additional measures would be much more plausible in cases where the architecture design is done the right way and the measures become an integral part of the building from the beginning
+More and more architects are tasked with incorporating mitigation measures from the very beginning of the project so that the users of the physical space can actually comply with these measures, especially in terms of social distancing.
+Moreover, avoiding additional ad hoc measures would be much more plausible if the architectural design is done right and the measures become an integral part of the building from the beginning

 ### Contextual situations

-This measure is most relevant at the complete beginning of the design-stage of new or upgraded buildings and spaces.
-There is a consensus that there will a drive for more spacious and less dense spaces with smaller capacities.
+This measure is especially important at the beginning of the planning phase of new or modernised buildings and spaces.
+There is a consensus that there will be a drive towards more spacious and less dense spaces with smaller capacities.

 ### Problems to solve

-The main issue that will be solved by this measure is the fact that previous architecture designs did not provision for contamination minimization, especially in terms of social distancing, hygienic properties or promotion of natural sunlight.
+The main problem solved by this measure is the fact that previous architectural designs have not taken precautions to minimise contamination, especially with regard to social distancing, hygienic properties or the promotion of natural sunlight.

 ### Value proposition